alyxshang/jirai/README.markdown

 ## ABOUT :books:

-This repository contains the source code for a compiler for a text-markup language inspired by the []() aesthetic from Japan.
+This repository contains the source code for a compiler for a text-markup language inspired by the [Jirai Kei](https://aesthetics.fandom.com/wiki/Jirai_Kei) aesthetic from Japan.
 This compiler is in the format of a Rust crate containing functions to compile Jirai source code into other formats of code.